So how can you become that (hopefully not smug) person who's always given the lowest car insurance quotes and pays the best rate?

 2. Shop around — and let your insurer know

 When you periodically go over your policy, make sure to shop around for better rates — and don’t be shy about letting your insurance company know that you're checking the competition.
+Assurance is a site that allows you to find and compare multiple quotes easily.

 One of the most reliable ways to save on your current premium is to quote your insurer a lower rate that another company has offered you.